Eleanor825/Machine-Learning-Knowledge-Base/papers-cv/architectures/CNN.md

     * Comments:
         * > By revealing the equivalence of the state-of-the-art Residual Network (ResNet) and Densely Convolutional Network (DenseNet) within the HORNN framework, we find that ResNet enables feature re-usage while DenseNet enables new features exploration which are both important for learning good representations.
 (DPN, 2017)
         * > Although the width of the densely connected path increases linearly as it goes deeper, causing the number of parameters to grow quadratically, DenseNet provides higher parameter efficiency compared with ResNet.
 (DPN, 2017)
+        * > Many works, such as DenseNet (Huang et al., 2017) and EfficientNet (Tan & Le, 2019a), focus on parameter efficiency, aiming to achieve better accuracy with less parameters.
+(EfficientNetV2, 2021)
 * [Dual Path Networks (DPN)](https://arxiv.org/abs/1707.01629)
     * Title: Dual Path Networks
     * Year: 06 Jul `2017`